Complete Golf Store Business Logo

 A golfer performing a chip shot on a golf course with a bunch of grass leaves in the air

 A chip is a shot hit within 50 yards of green, which most often does not require a full swing.
 Learning how to chip is one of the most important things every golfer does.
 It is not something you can pick up right away, and while it may appear easy, it involves nuance and creativity.
 You do not learn how to chip in a year or two, but continue to practice and evolve your skills for as long as you play.
-Apart from practicing your chip shots, you should already have mastered your golf club grip.
-Learn how to properly hold a golf club here.
+Apart from practicing your chip shots, you should already have mastered your golf club grip, which can be done by going through our guide on how to hold a golf club correctly.

-Before you can chip like Phil Mickelson below, you have to learn the basics.
+Before you can chip like Phil Mickelson, you have to learn the basics.
 We break down a few of the most common types below.
+Here is a short video (02 min.
+57 sec.) of Phil teaching the best chipping techniques to get started:

 Bump and Run

 The bump and run is the easiest method to master when learning how to chip.
 Most commonly practiced with an 8- or 9-iron, it requires a small putting-like stroke and stays close to the ground.
-To do this, keep a narrow stance, weight even, and position the ball slightly back in your stance.
+To do this, keep a narrow stance, an even weight, and position the ball slightly back in your stance.
 Take a small swing and the ball will travel low to the ground with minimal spin.

 With the bump and run, there is a small margin of error and your mistakes will be less severe than with other styles.
 While distance might be hard to control, your direction will be accurate, even when learning how to chip.